 Thanks to your photo what you're doing is telling a story, conveying an experience.

-And to do this, you need a common communication system to connect with your spectator in order to tell that story to him or her, and for that person to understand it.
+And to do this, you need a common communication system to connect with your viewer in order to tell that story to him or her, and for that person to understand it.

 You need a visual language.